10 Top Family-Friendly Things to do in Galle with Kids

 Boutiques in Galle

-There’s a great mix of boutiques and not all of them will interest the kids, but there are lots of souvenir shops filled with local crafts and toys.
+There’s a great mix of boutiques and not all of them will interest the kids, but there are lots of lovely souvenir shops filled with local crafts and toys which they will love.

 Barefoot (41 Pedlar Street) – fabrics, linens, clothes, bags, toys & crafts